 The second half of this poem is made up of eight stanzas.
 These stanzas act as a “Chroic Song.”
 In them, Odysseus’s crew describes the safety and comfort of the land of the “Lotos-eaters” and the lack of desire they feel to return home.

-In the first of these stanzas the men begin by stating that this land is full of music that falls softly.
+In the first of these stanzas, the men begin by stating that this land is full of music that falls softly.
 It’s sound resembles the petals of “roses” blowing onto the grass or perhaps it resembles “night-dews” that softly collect on “still waters.”

 They continue piling up metaphors and state that it is gentler than the feeling of closing one’s eyes when one is tired.
 It brings joy to them that is like “sweet sleep” falling down “from the blissful skies.”

 They have everything they could want.
 The earth is made from “cool mosses” and is wound with “ivies.”
-This beautiful unity of plants is complimented by “stream[s]” that hold flowers and the “craggy ledge” which plays host to poppies.
+This beautiful unity of plants is complemented by “stream[s]” that hold flowers and the “craggy ledge” which plays host to poppies.

 The world around them resembles their own interior feelings.
 They are seeing their own inner peace reflected in plants, streams, and one another.